nextpyp/pyp/docs/install/install-web.rst

         sudo adduser --system --user-group nextpyp

  * Access to GPUs (optional):
-     This is only required when training neural networks for particle picking. ``nextPYP`` uses Apptainer_ which natively supports NVIDIA CUDA & AMD ROCm, but we have only tested it using NVIDIA GPUs with CUDA version 11.8.
+    GPUs are only required to execute certain processing steps in ``nextPYP``.
+For example, they are needed to train neural networks used for particle picking (both for single-particle and tomography). ``nextPYP`` uses Apptainer_ which natively supports NVIDIA CUDA & AMD ROCm, but we have only tested it using NVIDIA GPUs with CUDA version 11.8.
 Support for other CUDA versions or AMD ROCm may require rebuilding the containers with driver and library versions matching the host configuration.

 Step 2: Install operating system packages
 -----------------------------------------

 The only packages needed are Apptainer_ (formerly Singularity) and ``wget``.
-Instructions for installing then vary by operating system.
+Instructions for installing then vary by operating system:

 .. _Apptainer: http://apptainer.org/